 - GORCC staff labour

 Please fill out and submit an Event Application Form.

-The Great Ocean Road Coast has a responsibility to manage the foreshore in ways which are ecologically sustainable, thereby ensuring the preservation of our coastal and marine environments for current and future use.
-This includes monitoring activities such as weddings on the land we manage to ensure there are no clashes with other events and weddings on the day.
+The Great Ocean Road Coast Committee has a responsibility to manage the foreshore in ways that are ecologically sustainable, thereby ensuring the preservation of our coastal and marine environments for current and future use.
+This includes monitoring activities, such as weddings, on the land we manage to ensure there are no clashes with other events on the day.

 Want to use the coast for film or photography purposes?

-Currently there are two approved sites available for the operation of mobile, commercial vendors (i.e. food and coffee vans) on the Great Ocean Road Coast managed land.
+There are two approved sites available for the operation of mobile commercial vendors on Great Ocean Road Coast Committee managed land.